transatlanticvoyage/snefuru4/chrome-extensions/sonar/TREGNAREXUS_CHAMBER_SETUP.md

 **1. "Connection failed"**
 - Check if API endpoint exists at `/api/sonar/site-data-for-users-own-sites`
-- Verify CORS headers in browser Network tab
-- Ensure you're logged into Tregnar app
+- Ensure you're logged into Tregnar app in ANY browser tab
+- Try refreshing the current tab and retry extension
+- Avoid using on chrome:// pages or extension pages

 **2. "Site not found"**
 - Domain must exist in `sitespren` table